code-ongaku/FanFest-Expo/README.md

 Navigate to this page to find out more about available amnenities such as Information Desks, ATM, Restrooms, Food & Beverage, Water Refill & Supply Stations

 #### Find Events:
+Navigate to this page to discover events and find route to individual events

 #### Find Panels:
+Navigate to this page to discover panels and find route to individual events

 #### Find Vendors:
+Navigate to this page to discover vendors and find route to individual events

 #### Find Artists:
+Navigate to this page to discover artists and find route to individual events

 #### Schedule
+Navigate to this page to check schedule and modify (add/remove)

 #### WishList
+Navigate to this page to check wishlist and modify (add to schedule/remove)

 ## Working Individual Activity Pages